neondatabase/website/content/docs/guides/auth-okta.md

 ### Add interactivity to the application

-Our application has a single page that lets the logged-in user store their favorite quote and displays it.
+Our application has a single page that lets the logged-in user store their favorite quote and display it.
 We implement `Next.js` server actions to handle the form submission and database interaction.

 Create a new file at `app/actions.ts` with the following content: